Writing Files with Vim

 Saving modifications with Vim

-Reopening the file and enter in a few words.
+Reopening the file and entering a few words.

 $ vim README.txt